nerith/html_gen/README.md

 ## Usage

-HTML_gen uses a Markdown-like syntax in source files to generate HTML output.
+Scribe uses a Markdown-like syntax in source files to generate HTML output.

 Currently, the following syntax is available: